My son heard the phrase "booby trap" the other day. Later, he picked up my wife's bra and said, "is *this* a booby trap?" Kind of, yeah!

 That's right: adults lying about stuff kids said is the new animals doing funny faces on the internet.
 After all, what are kids but animals with slightly better communication skills?

-A few of them also have a horrible classist streak to them – the one above being a perfect example.
+A few of them also have a horrible bourgeois streak to them—the one above being a perfect example.
 It's as if Ed Brody believes he's some kind of reporter dispatching from the ignorant coalface of our culture.
 Venturing out into the sheer hell of Balham Sainsbury's to let his Sherlock-loving chums on Twitter know what the povvos have been getting confused about today.

 First of all, nobody would ever get those two very different pronunciations of "Sharon" mixed up.
 It's a joke that only works visually.
 And the idea that someone would really be able to hear that much of somebody's conversation in a supermarket without them moving on is kinda bullshit, too.
 In fact, it's shitty on every level.

 I think these are some of the most heinous examples.
-Not just because of the horrible tone or twee vocab, or because they're faker than a Shepherd's Bush market Barcelona shirt, but because of the awful cultural shoehorning going on.
+Not just because of the horrible tone or twee vocab, or because they're faker than a Coco's butt, but because of the awful cultural shoehorning going on.
 Even when the parents try to pretend they know anything about their kids, they think they watch the Smurfs.
 What year are these people living in?
 The tweets are designed purely to make sense to other people on Twitter who are of the same age and demographic as the writer themselves.

-Then you've got this weird propensity for using words like "poo".
-Mr Nick Harvey clearly never had this conversation.
+Then you've got this weird propensity for using words like "poo."
+Mr. Nick Harvey clearly never had this conversation.
 Nobody talks like that.
-It's basically ripped straight out of Outnumbered.
+It's basically ripped straight out of Full House.
 So why does he do it?

 It's easy to make fun of these falsified conversations and scribblings for being lame and twee…